PaddlePaddle/PaddleDetection/configs/face_detection/README_en.md

 ## Quick Start

 ### Data preparation
-We use [WIDER-FACE data set](http://shuoyang1213.me/WIDERFACE/) for training and model tests, the official web site provides detailed data is introduced.
+We use [WIDER-FACE dataset](http://shuoyang1213.me/WIDERFACE/) for training and model tests, the official web site provides detailed data is introduced.
 - WIDER-Face data source:
 - Load a data set of type `wider_face` using the following directory structure:
   ```